fleschutz/SI-lib/README.md

     println("The potential energy of a single ounce is: ", E);
 }
 ```
-Executing: `cmake . && make && ./examples` writes the following output to the console:
+Executing: `cmake . && make && ./examples` writes to the console:
 ```
 The potential energy of a single ounce is: 2.55PJ
 ```